Quantum estimation bound of Gaussian matrix permanent: Classical implication of of the GKH formula (Eq. )

 where we set the upper bound, as in Eq.~\eqref{eq:betterbound}, to find a sufficient condition of matrix norms.
 Recalling the well-known inequality, $1/\sqrt{N}\le\Vert A\Vert/\Vert A\Vert_{1}\le\sqrt{N}$, we have

 which implies $e^{2}\le N$.
-We observe that the domain in Eq.~\eqref{eq:ratiobound} is non-empty for the sufficiently large $N\ge 8$.
-Let us call it the quantum advantage domain.
-As obviously shown in the bound condition in Eq.~\eqref{eq:ratiobound}, the quantum advantage domain becomes dominant as the matrix size increases and becomes larger than 50~\% for $N\ge 28$; see Fig.~\ref{fig:quantumadvantage}.
+We observe that the domain in Eq.~\eqref{eq:ratiobound} is non-empty for the sufficiently large $N\ge 8$ and even it is dominant (50 \%) when $N\ge 28$.
+However, we note, here, that the random Gaussian matrices do not belong to the domain in average because the average 1-norm and 2-norm are $\mathcal{O}(N)$ and $\mathcal{O}(\sqrt{N})$, respectively.
+Therefore, the Gurvits sampler performs better than the GKH sampler for random Gaussian matrices.

-Here, we present the quantum circuit synthesis for the additive error protocol based on the Hadamard test for the practical application of our quantum algorithm in NISQ devices.
-Without loss of generality, we present the quantum circuit for real matrices; for the complex matrix case, we can simply use $A^{(l,j,k)}$, which is defined in the methods section, for the circuit synthesis instead of $B^{(l)}$.
-The time-propagator can be factorised into two-qubit gates as